History of the English and British line of succession: Edward IV (second instance)

 Upon his death, the throne passed to the elder son, who became Edward V.

 Edward V

-On the day of Edward V's deposition, 25 June 1483, his younger brother, Richard, Duke of York, (born 1473) was the heir presumptive to throne.
-The King and his brother however were declared illegitimate and the throne was claimed by their uncle, Richard, Duke of Gloucester.
+On the day of Edward V's deposition, 25 June 1483, his younger brother, Richard of Shrewsbury, Duke of York, (born 1473) was the heir presumptive to throne.
+The King and his brother however were declared illegitimate and the throne was claimed by their uncle, Richard Plantagenet, Duke of Gloucester.

 Richard III

 Following the death of Edward of Middleham, Prince of Wales on 9 April 1484, Richard III never formally named a new heir.
 On 22 August 1485, Richard III was killed at the Battle of Bosworth Field, and was succeeded by the victor of the battle, Henry Tudor, 2nd Earl of Richmond, a descendant in a legitimated line of John of Gaunt.
 He became Henry VII.
 He also buffered his claim by marrying Elizabeth of York, daughter of Edward IV, his heir by male-preference primogeniture upon the deaths of her brothers.